 The 2018 Capital Improvement Program (CIP) document outlines the capital projects planned for the District over a five-year period starting Fiscal Year 2018/2019.
 The five-year CIP presents the project needs and financial funding requirements for the District in the areas of Wastewater Expansion, Wastewater Capital Asset, and Wastewater Capital Asset Replacement, Recycled Water Expansion, and Recycled Water Capital Asset and Recycled Water Capital Asset Replacement Facilities.

 In November 1996, California voters approved the Right to Vote on Taxes Act, also known as Proposition 218.
 This constitutional amendment limits the methods by which local governments, including special districts such as Delta Diablo, can create or increase taxes, fees and charges without taxpayer consent.
 Any assessment to be imposed on property parcels within our service area, must be based on the entirety of the cost of the improvement and/or services.

-In March 2018, the following Proposition 218 notice was distributed to every property owner in Antioch, Bay Point and Pittsburg and subsequently voted upon by our Board of Directors in June 2018:
+In April 2019, the following Proposition 218 notice was distributed to every property owner in Antioch, Bay Point and Pittsburg and will be voted upon by our Board of Directors in June 2019:

 State Controller’s Office – Financial Transactions Report

 Government Code (GC) section 53891 requires the financial transactions of each local agency to be submitted to the State Controller’s Office (SCO) within seven months after the close of the fiscal year.
 The report must contain underlying data from audited financial statements prepared in accordance with generally accepted accounting principles, if this data is available.
 To view the latest District reports, click here for the Controller’s website.